c0ded00d1e12/ecen224/_labs/debugging.md

 9. If your debugger was configured properly, you should not see any errors and a new debugger view should show.

-**For this section of the lab, copy some old code from either the _Image_ or _Data_ lab into the `gdb-debug` folder.
+**For this section of the lab, copy some old code from either the _C Programming_ lab into the `gdb-debug` folder.
 Follow the corresponding questions on the README.md for this lab as you learn the following techniques of graphical debugging.**

-Before you can start debuggin your code in VSCode, you need to make sure that it is running.
+Before you can start debugging your code in VSCode, you need to make sure that it is running.
 Click on the play button with a little bug on it in the upper right corner.
 You should see a menu pop up in the middle top of your screen.
 These are the controls that will help you run through your program.

 #### Breakpoints
 A breakpoint is a point in the code where the debugger stops the execution of the program.
 Breakpoints can be set in VSCode by clicking next to the line number of the code that you want your debugger to pause on.